miladziekanowska/Data_Visualizations/About_Graphs.md

 3. **Pairwise plot** - is a favorite in exploratory analysis to understand the relationship between all possible pairs of numeric variables.
 It is a must have tool for bivariate analysis.
 It is possible to create with matplotlib, however that would require quite a lot of work, while seaborn and plotly do it with few lines of code.
 Usually we use pairwise plots as our working plots.

 ## Deviation
+With deviation plots, we usually want to show, how much the data differ from certain value - it could be the mean or median, or the previous value.
+We might also want to show the change through time.
+Generally, with these kinds of graphs we want to stress, how different categories or over time, the data changes and varries.

+In this repository, I covered:
+1. **Diverging Bar** - which displays how values for different categories varry from each other and their relation to specified point.
+In the given example, the middle value is the mean, but it can be median as well, or any specific, arbitrary value;
+2. **Area Bar Chart** - in which we color the area between the axis and the line.
+It throws more emphasis on the peaks, but also shows duarions of highs and lows.

+## Ranking
+Another type of visualizations we can create will show us some kind of ranking - whether we organize it or not, it will be very useful when speaking about groups and compare their quantities.
+It will show us leader and the end of the whole, and we can also show it through time.

+Most commonly used when it comes to ranking or comparing volumes will be a bar charts.
+Fun fuct to know, if we create a bar chart with descending ordered values and on y-axis we present some kind of quantity - we will create so callet *paretto chart*, commonly used with machines.

+So in this repository we will create the following graphs:
+1. **Bar chart** - a classic when it comes to showing ranking and compare the volumes.
+2. **Slope chart**
+3. **Wordcloud**